Matthew Brettingham: Architect

 Brettingham was commissioned in 1742 to redesign Langley Hall, a mansion standing in its own parkland in South Norfolk.
 His design was very much in the Palladian style of Holkham, though much smaller: a large principal central block linked to two flanking secondary wings by short corridors.
 The corner towers, while similar to those later designed by Brettingham at Euston Hall, were the work of a later owner and architect.
 The neoclassical entrance lodges were a later addition, by Sir John Soane.
-In 1743, Brettingham began work on the construction of Hanworth Hall, Norfolk, also in the Palladian style, with a five-bay facade of brick with the centre three bays projected with a pediment.
+In 1743, Brettingham began work on the construction of Hanworth Hall, Norfolk, also in the Palladian style, with a nine-bay façade of brick with the centre three bays projected with a pediment.

 In 1745, Brettingham designed Gunton Hall in Norfolk for Sir William Harbord, three years after the former house on the site was gutted by fire.
-The new house of brick had a principal facade like that of Hanworth Hall, however, this larger house was seven bays deep, and had a large service wing on its western side.
+The new house of brick had a principal façade like that of Hanworth Hall, however, this larger house was seven bays deep, and had a large service wing on its western side.
 His commissions began to come from further afield: Goodwood in Sussex and Marble Hill, Twickenham.

 In 1750, now well-known, the architect received an important commission to remodel Euston Hall in East Anglia, the Suffolk country seat of the influential 2nd Duke of Grafton.
 The original house, built circa 1666 in the French style, was built around a central court with large pavilions at each corner.
 While keeping the original layout, Brettingham formalised the fenestration and imposed a more classically severe order whereby the pavilions were transformed to towers in the Palladian fashion (similar to those of Inigo Jones's at Wilton House).
 The pavilions' domes were replaced by low pyramid roofs similar to those at Holkham.
 Brettingham also created the large service courtyard at Euston that now acts as the entrance court to the mansion, which today is only a fraction of its former size.

 The Euston commission seems to have brought Brettingham firmly to the notice of other wealthy patrons.
-In 1751, he began work for the Earl of Egremont at Petworth House, Sussex.
-He continued work intermittently at Petworth for the next twelve years, including designing a new picture gallery from 1754.
+In 1751, he began work for Charles Wyndham, 2nd Earl of Egremont at Petworth House, Sussex.
+He continued work intermittently at Petworth for the next twelve years, including designing a new picture gallery from 1754, and a pair of lodges, originally called Gog and Magog but renamed the Gohanna lodges in honour of Lord Egremont's prize-winning racehorse, in 1756–1763.
 Over the same period his country-house work included alterations at Moor Park, Hertfordshire; Wortley Hall, Yorkshire; Wakefield Lodge, Northamptonshire; and Benacre House, Suffolk.